Colonial and Global History

 This project gives a transregional perspective on museums, collecting, and fieldwork as an imperial enterprise incorporating the British Empire, France, and Prussia.
 It shows how emerging survey methods and disciplines such as archaeology were instrumentalized in political, orientalist, and racial discourse in the increasingly contested landscape of the Ottoman Empire.

-Jane Freeland and Christina von Hodenberg
+Christina von Hodenberg

 Medialization and Empowerment